GameDev-One/Godot-UI-Crafts/README.md

 ![alt text](https://img.shields.io/github/license/GameDev-One/Godot-UI-Crafts?style=plastic)

 # Overview
 Godot UI Crafts is a collection of useful User Interfaces.
-Each craft under `Project/` will contain the `Completed/` and `Skeleton/` version of each craft meant to be used with [Godot Engine](https://godotengine.org), the open source 2D and 3D game engine.
+Each Craft under `Project/` will contain the `Completed/` and `Skeleton/` version of each Craft meant to be used with [Godot Engine](https://godotengine.org), the open source 2D and 3D game engine.

 ## Godot Versions